rkkp25/CS411_PROJECT/README.md

 ```
 you may also do this on github.com when you merge your branch to the main branch - it asks if you want to delete your branch

+how to add your changes from YOUR branch to the main branch:
+1. from your branch, push your changes to the repo
+2. go onto GitHub and there should be a button to view the changes ("pull request")
+3. check changes and approve push
+4. everything should be updated in main for everyone to pull from

 ## Solving Conflicts
 1. when you push, if there are remote changes, you'll need to git pull first
 2. then you need to merge those changes with yours